Materials

 A standard for non-food/beverage, this is paper with a thin coating

-Use when you want both metallic elements as well as embossing
+Use when you want both metallic elements as well as haptic effects (similar to embossing)

 BOPP